IamB3ST/IamB3ST.github.io/contents/home.md

 #### Biography
-I am a 2nd-year Undergraduate Student pursuing a bachelor's Degree in computer science at School of Liberal Arts and Sciences, Rutgers University-New Brunswick.
-Now, I do the research under [Ce Zheng](https://zczcwh.github.io/).
+I am a Sophomore Student pursuing a bachelor's Degree in Computer Science at School of Liberal Arts and Sciences, Rutgers University-New Brunswick.
 I have experience in Deep Learning, mainly focus on the Computer Vision.

-In 24fall semester, I register the course 01:198:440 "Introduction to Artificial Intelligence" which is instructed by Xingtong Wang.
+In 24fall semester, I register the senior course 01:198:440 "Introduction to Artificial Intelligence" which is instructed by Xingtong Wang.
 If you want to study with me to make a pair, please don't hesitate to reach out to me via email.

 #### Research Interests